+Updated 9/22/23.
 1 Db Goddess is a fat burner marketed as the best thermogenic made specifically for women to burn fat fast!
 Pretty tempting words for a lot of people who want to lose weight, but—does 1Db Goddess really work?
 Also, is it safe?
-As I soon learned when I looked into this product, 1 Db Goddess is one of many weight loss and sports supplements sold by the same company.
-I will focus this review specifically on the weight loss supplement 1Db Goddess.
+As I soon learned when I looked into this product, 1 Db Goddess is one of many weight loss and sports supplements sold by the same company, called 1st Phorm.
+This review will cover on the weight loss supplement 1Db Goddess, its ingredients, proof and possible side effects.

 1 Db Goddess Ingredients